About the Royal Humane Society

 The Society was founded in London in 1774 by two eminent medical men, William Hawes and Thomas Cogan, who were keen to promote techniques of resuscitation.
 It became apparent that people were putting their own lives in danger rescuing others and awards were given in recognition of these acts of bravery.
 This remains the purpose of the society today.

-Since its foundation the Royal Humane Society committee has reviewed over 86,000 cases and made around 200,000 awards.
+Since its foundation the Royal Humane Society committee has reviewed over 88,000 cases and made well over 200,000 awards.